Sultanate of Buton: Early history

+The sultanate came under Dutch administration in the aftermath of Asyikin–Brugman Treaty.

 Constitutional monarchy

 Unlike other kingdoms and sultanates in the region, the Sultanate of Buton was a constitutional monarchy.
 The constitution was written and named Murtabat Tujuh.
-This constitution was formalized by Sultan La Elangi (1597–1631) and did not change much until sultanate was abolished.
+This constitution was formalized by Sultan La Elangi (1597–1631) and did not change much until the sultanate was abolished.

 Legacy

 During the 16th century, the city of Baubau had heavy fortifications which today is the Buton Palace Fortress, a popular tourist attraction in the region.